ZahiCohen/JB/README.md

 ![image](https://user-images.githubusercontent.com/87436052/126457542-aed0c847-1a4c-4446-a9a5-41ecbc1bd616.png)

+10. Get the pods with labels env=dev and env=prod and output the labels as well

 10. Run On minikube cmd

 kubectl get pods -l env=dev --show-labels & kubectl get pods -l env=prod --show-labels

 ![image](https://user-images.githubusercontent.com/87436052/126457091-58908b93-e93b-429a-ab3f-d9ed8aa0feaf.png)

+11. Change the label for one of the pod to env=uat and list all the pods to verify

 11. kubectl label pods nginx-5 env=uat --overwrite

     kubectl get pods -l env --show-labels

 ![image](https://user-images.githubusercontent.com/87436052/126458307-88f85b3f-2bf3-4c5e-b826-48a801fcd613.png)

+12. Remove the labels for the pods that we created now and verify all the labels are removed

 12. kubectl label pods -l env env-